Musaab404/Azure-Databricks-End-To-End-ETL-Pipeline/README.md

 ### 1. Bronze Layer – Raw Ingestion
 - Ingests raw CSV files from ADLS Gen2 source container.
+- Converts CSV to delta lake streaming tables with schema inference.
-- Stores them into the **bronze** schema with minimal processing.
+- Stores the managed tables into **bronze** schema as single source of truth.
-- Schema inference and raw auditing (ingestion timestamp, source path).

 ### 2. Silver Layer – Cleansed & Conformed
+- Transformation applied :
+    - Data cleaning and handling missing values.
-- Data is validated, standardized, and cleaned.
+    - Data standardization and abbreviation handling.
-- Handles missing values, date normalization, referential alignment.
-- Each Olist table is transformed using modular Python/PySpark scripts.
+    - Expectations and quality checks.
+- Pyspark and dlt are used in this layer.
-- Outputs clean, analytics-ready **silver** tables.
+- Data stored in **silver** schema as managed streaming tables.

 ### 3. Gold Layer – Star Schema + KPIs
-- Modeled into **fact** and **dimension** tables.
+- Data modeled into **Star Schema** (fact and dimension tables).
 - Built using SQL pipelines referencing silver tables.
 - Implements:
-  - Data quality expectations (null checks, value ranges, FK integrity)
-  - Business metrics & KPIs
+  - Joins, Business metrics and KPIs.
+  - Data quality expectations.
-  - Optimized tables for BI dashboards and ML workflows
+  - Optimized **Materialized Views** for performance and fast queries.

 ---